LucasMorettoRodrigues/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This tic tac toe game is part of The Odin Project.
+This is a tic tac toe game and it is part of The Odin Project.